The Strategic Revolutionary Thought and Legacy of Hugo Chávez Ten Years After His Death

 Simón Rodríguez and the ‘Robinsonian Root’

 Born in Caracas, Simón Rodríguez (1769–1854) was an educator, a philosopher, and Bolívar’s tutor.
-He accompanied Bolívar during the historic Oath of Monte Sacro4 and was fundamental in shaping Bolívar’s thought.
+He accompanied Bolívar during the historic Oath of Monte Sacro6 and was fundamental in shaping Bolívar’s thought.
 Rodríguez, also known by his pseudonym Samuel Robinson, was more than just a teacher: departing from the rote learning and pedagogical limits that were predominant among tutors of traditional methods at the time, he instilled in his students an urgency to create original thought.

 Rodríguez’s main concern was the creation of the Latin American republics.
 For this, the creation of the new citizen was fundamental, and education played a central role in this process.
 With this in mind, Rodríguez developed a method that centred work as a pedagogical tool and approach based on the notion of equality as a core principle in this new society.
 Each person’s experience played a formative role in this pedagogical process and in the creation of new knowledge that would lie at the foundation of the new republics.

-The hero and liberator Simón Bolívar (1783–1830) led the continent’s most extensive emancipation project from the Spanish crown.
+Rodríguez developed a vision of education as a human right that must be guaranteed in the future republics.
+Here, education would play the role of moulding citizens who were not only ready to create new republics, but also to do so in a new way, freed from the European precepts that would only reproduce the logic of colonialism.
+In Rodríguez’s view, the pedagogical process had to be imminently creative and original, as his maxim makes clear: ‘either we invent, or we make mistakes’.7Simón Bolívar and the ‘Bolivarian Root’The hero and liberator Simón Bolívar (1783–1830) led the continent’s most extensive emancipation project from the Spanish crown.
 It is therefore no surprise that the Bolivarian project lies at the heart of Chávez’s thought and of Venezuela’s revolution.
 In particular, Bolívar’s vision for independence and continental unity to break free from the Spanish Empire shaped Chávez’s approach.
 Freedom and equality remained key principles, inherited from, but extending well beyond, the Haitian Revolution’s fight to abolish slavery.
 The main goal of the struggle led by Bolívar, which remains central to the Venezuelan project, was the transformation of the anti-colonial struggle for independence into a revolutionary process that included democratic changes that would transform the material and concrete conditions of the masses and that would allow for the construction of independent states of free women and men.

 Ezequiel Zamora and the ‘Zamoran Root’